Frank1234/Jetpack-Compose-items-in-Epoxy-Recyclerview/README.md

-## Try-out using Epoxy with Jetpack Compose Recyclerview item views.
+# Try-out using Epoxy with Jetpack Compose Recyclerview item views.

 Ugly code, I tried/tested many things and left some of the code in here :).

-Main take-away ot use Composables in Epoxy Recyclerviews:
+## Main take-aways, to use Composables in Epoxy Recyclerviews:

 1. Don't share a view-pool activity-wide, but use one per Recyclerview. (set in [CustomEpoxyRecyclerView](./app/src/main/java/nl/frank/jetpacktestapplication/epoxy/CustomEpoxyRecyclerView.kt))